Skip to main content

 Notice and recognize positive behaviors: An important aspect of positive guidance is encouragement.
 Staff members should notice and describe accomplishments and positive behaviors.
 A staff member might say, “Jonah, I bet you are really proud of yourself for solving that problem.”
 Or “I noticed that you gave Sonya a turn on the computer.
 She really appreciated that.
 Thank you.”
 Teach staff how to stop and notice the positive behaviors that happen each day.
 Provide positive feedback to staff members when you observe them encouraging children.

 Provide short, clear directions: Staff members use a natural tone of voice and make eye contact.
-They check in to make sure children understood.
+They check in to make sure children understand.
 Teach staff members to tell children what to do instead of what not to do.

 Provide choices: Whenever possible, staff members offer children a choice.
 This promotes independence and self-regulation.
 It also minimizes challenging behavior.
 Any time staff members have to say “no,” you might suggest they offer two acceptable choices to children.
 For example, they might say, “You cannot run in here.
 But you can go to Zumba in the gym, or you can join Ms. Stephanie outside.”